BBC Writersroom Script Room COMEDY 2019

-BBC Writersroom's regular window for unsolicited scripts is open between 10am on Monday 11th December 2017 and 5pm on Monday 15th January 2018 for Drama scripts (TV, film, radio, stage or online).
+BBC Writersroom's regular window for unsolicited scripts is open between 10am on Monday 1st April 2019 and 5pm on Monday 29th April 2019 for Comedy scripts (TV, film, radio, stage or online).

-One drama script of at least 30 minutes / pages in length for TV, Film, Radio, Stage or Online* - Your script should be a saved as a single PDF document of no more than 10MB in size.
+1. One comedy script of at least 30 full pages in length for TV, Film, Radio, Stage or Online* with your personal details removed.

-A brief biography of your writing to date (up to 1 paragraph) to be included on your e-submissions profile.
+2. A brief biography of your writing to date

-Please remember to remove your name and contact details from your script.
+Please remember to remove your name and contact details from every page of your script.
 All scripts will be read “blind” i.e. without a name attached, until after the full-read stage.

 We look for what the script tells us about the writer.
-We see all scripts as a calling card to showcase a writer’s talent, ability, and voice.
+We see all scripts as a calling card to showcase a writer’s talent, ability and sense of humour.

 We want to see the best possible draft you can achieve.
 We are not looking for early/first/rough drafts of scripts.
 Only submit to the Script Room when your script is ready, even if it means waiting for a later Script Room submission window.